Video Game: Super Star Wars

 - Action Girl: Leia is a playable character in Super Jedi, and even has a handy charge attack.

-- Bag of Spilling: Luke in Return of the Jedi doesn't retain all of his Force powers from the previous game and instead starts with a handful of them.
+- Bag of Spilling: Luke in Return of the Jedi starts with only a handful of his Force powers from the previous game.
 This was most likely for balancing purposes.

 - Bottomless Pit: Frequently on Tatooine levels, but even the Death Star has some of them.